AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ Firebase tool checks if extension initialised in the project set and warns if not
 - ✅ Firebase Tool has extension install link, opens in new tab
   - https://console.firebase.google.com/project/_/extensions/install?ref=elemento/elemento-app-server@0.1.1-alpha.0
+- Fix problem with logging in to existing email account
 - Document the extension warning
 - Fix the Preview password docs in Guide and in extension
 - Feedback on saving Preview details
 - Get all names right - eg Install complete for {NAME}
 - Elemento favicon
+- Editor service worker updated when update the Preview settings in Firebase tool

 Preview server